Saint Francis University: Academics

 Saint Francis University enrolls approximately 1,658 undergraduate students (of whom 1,392 are traditional students and 266 are continuing education students) and 527 graduate students.
 The university offers 25 undergraduate majors and 7 graduate fields of study (including Physical Therapy, in which the university awards a doctorate) to its students.
 The university maintains an average graduation rate of 70.3%.

 Campus

 The main building for the Southern Alleghenies Museum of Art, which also has a number of smaller facilities across the local region, is located on campus.
-Also on the campus are The DiSepio Institute for Rural Health and Wellness, the Center for the Study of Occupational Regulation (CSOR), Center for Watershed Research & Service, and The Institute for Contemporary Franciscan Life.
+Also on the campus are The DiSepio Institute for Rural Health and Wellness, Center for Watershed Research & Service, and The Institute for Contemporary Franciscan Life.

 Immergrün Golf Course is a semi-private, nine-hole, regulation-length 3,234-yard, par-36 course on rye grass located on the campus of Saint Francis University at 105 Saint Elizabeth Street.
 Immergrün has not been altered since Donald Ross built it for the steel magnate Charles M. Schwab in 1917.

-Saint Francis University also runs a campus at Ambialet France in the Midi-Pyrénées.
-All classes are in English.